Parsnip Gratin

 Make ahead and storage

-Make parsnip gratin ahead of time; just assemble everything, cover with plastic wrap or aluminum foil and refrigerate for up to 3 days – cooked or uncooked.
+Make parsnip gratin ahead of time; just assemble everything except the topping.
+Cover with plastic wrap or aluminum foil and refrigerate for up to 3 days – cooked or uncooked.
 When ready to serve, place foil covered dish in 375ºF oven and bake until parsnips are fork tender or heated throughout.
+When done, remove from the oven, add the butter/breadcrumb mixture to the top (optional), return to oven under the broiler for 2-3 minutes.

 Serving suggestions

 These white winter root vegetables are ideal as a potato substitute.
 Serve as a side dish with beef tenderloin, or with roasted chicken, baked ham or pot roast!
-I usually add this savory dish to my Thanksgiving menu in addition to green bean casserole and maple pecan carrot souffle!
+I usually add this savory dish to my Thanksgiving menu in addition to green bean casserole and carrot souffle!

 Variations

+Parsnips pair well with savory herbs like sage, thyme and rosemary.
 You can also serve mashed parsnips, just like you’d serve mashed rutabagas.
 Just boil them then mash them with some butter, a touch of sage, salt and pepper and you’re done!

 Parsnip casserole in baking dish.